Modernising an Old Pool in NSW: A Design‑Led Guide for Ageing Residential Pools

 Frequently Asked Questions

-Can older pools in Lake Macquarie be fully modernised?
+Can older pools be fully modernised?

 In many cases, yes.
 Provided the shell is structurally sound, finishes, equipment, surrounds and landscaping can all be upgraded as part of a coordinated renovation.